 - Next, you can create wiki pages within the topic.
 A wiki page is a more specific prompt or subject related to the more general theme of the wiki topic.
 For example, if a wiki topic is Mid-Century Architecture, one of the wiki pages in that topic might be Frank Lloyd Wright.

-- The wiki listing page shows all wiki topics created within a course or group.
+- The Wikis listing page shows all wiki topics created within a course or group.

 To get started, you need to create a wiki topic in your course.
 Your students and other course members can add pages to that topic.